-With 71% of consumers starting their customer journey with a Google search and 85% of them consuming online reviews as if they were personal recommendations, reputation management is more important than ever.
+With 46% of product searches beginning with Google and 93% of people consuming online reviews as if they were personal recommendations, reputation management is more important than ever.

 Whether you’re an established corporation or a newbie personal brand, reputation management should be a priority for all companies.
 It can be done DIY on a shoestring budget or outsourced to experienced SEO agencies.
 Either way, managing your reputation takes time, effort, and patience.
 And when done properly can help you grow a flourishing business with raving fans.